oorestisime/gatsby-source-instagram/README.md

 ### Public scraping for a user's profile

-If you want to source a user's profile from his username then you need the following:
+If you want to source a user's profile from their username then you need the following:

 ```javascript
 // In your gatsby-config.js